 - Verne predicted weightlessness although his concept was slightly flawed in thinking it only was experienced at the gravitational midpoint of the journey (when the Moon and Earth gravity balanced).

-- The first men to journey to the Moon would return to Earth and splash down in the Pacific Ocean just where Apollo 11 splashed down in July of 1969 one hundred and six years after the initial pulbication of the novel.
+- The first humans to journey to the Moon would return to Earth and splash down in the Pacific Ocean just where Apollo 11 splashed down in July 1969—one hundred and six years after the initial pulbication of the novel.

-The moon made its film debut in a 1902 black and white silent French film called Le Voyage Dans la Lune (a trip to the moon).
-And a year before astronauts walked on the moon, 2001: A Space Odyssey (1968) told the story of astronauts on an outpost on the moon.
-Decades later, it is still widely regarded as the best science fiction movie ever made.
+- The Moon made its film debut in a 1902 black and white silent French film called Le Voyage Dans la Lune (a trip to the Moon).
+And a year before astronauts walked on the moon, 2001: A Space Odyssey (1968) told the story of astronauts on an outpost on the Moon.
+Decades later, it is still widely regarded as one of the great science fiction films.

-In reality, while we do not yet have a moon colony, spacecraft have left lots of debris on the lunar surface, and astronauts have planted six American flags on the moon.
-But that doesn't mean the United States has claimed it; in fact, an international law written in 1967 prevents any single nation from owning planets, stars, or any other natural objects in space.
+In reality, while we do not yet have a Moon colony, spacecraft have left lots of debris on the lunar surface, and astronauts have planted six American flags on the Moon.
+But that doesn't mean the United States has claimed the Moon; in fact, an international law written in 1967 prevents any single nation from owning planets, stars, or any other natural objects in space.